BendelHybrid/TELCO-CUSTOMER-CHURN-DATASET/README.md

 ---

 This GitHub repository showcases an in-depth analysis of the Telco Customer Churn Dataset.
 It provides valuable insights and actionable recommendations to help stakeholders make informed decisions and optimize customer retention strategies.
-For any inquiries or collaborations, feel free to contact via GitHub or email.
+For any inquiries or collaborations, feel free to contact via GitHub or email @ RUKEMEAGAREN@GMAIL.COM.